Kipre/EUDemographyCleaner/internship/siaas/README.md

   10.3046     ,  15.7027     ,  21.444
 ```
 otherwise the sequentiality will be misinterpreted and will introduce error.
-The first line of the csv must contain the names of the variables, the result is visually better if the names are short and without '*' or ' '.
+The first line of the csv must contain the names of the variables, the result is visually better if the names are short and without '*' or ' '(space).

-And the POST request must contain the hyperparameters if the model:
+And the POST request must contain the hyperparameters of the model:

- - the `cutoff_value` (a float in the [0, 100] range) which is the threshold for the weight matrix;
+ - the `cutoff_value` (a float in the [0, 10] range) which is the threshold for the weight matrix;
  - the `max_degree` of polynomial terms (an integer in the range [1, 10]), default value: 3;
- - boolean `derivative` to decide whether to use the iterative or the derivative formulation, default value is false.
+ - boolean `derivative` to decide whether to use the iterative or the derivative formulation, default value is `false`.

 An example of a valid request in python: